dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 Model some wrinkles into the base.
 Simulating dForce will smooth the mesh overall.

 Add cloth thickness to mesh, but do not include the backside faces.
-This is fairly unique to Daz Studio.
+This is pretty unique to Daz Studio.

 DO NOT cap clothing model ends (sleeves, collars, or pants).
 Our smoothing modifier explodes if you do.